-Milwaukee Metropolitan Sewerage District (MMSD), plans to issue approximately \$80 million in Milwaukee Metropolitan Sewerage District General Obligation Sewerage System Bonds, Series 2020A (Green Bonds) ("Series 2020A Green Bonds").
+Milwaukee Metropolitan Sewerage District (MMSD) plans to issue approximately \$28 million in Milwaukee Metropolitan Sewerage District General Obligation Sewerage System Refunding Bonds, Series 2020D (Green Bonds) ("Series 2020D Green Bonds").

-MMSD proposes financing its capital improvements with Certified Climate Bonds, an internationally accepted green bond standard.
-This financing involves a variety of capital projects ranging from water reclamation facilities to conveyance and storage system upgrades, and green infrastructure to reduce flooding and stormwater runoff.

-The capital improvements will result in increased operational efficiency, reduced energy use, improved sanitation services, reduced flooding and improved water quality in the greater Milwaukee, Wisconsin area.
+MMSD proposes refunding capital improvements from the General Obligation Sewerage System Bonds, Series 2010L (Taxable Build America Bonds-Direct Payment) ("Series 2010L Build America Bonds") with Certified Climate Bonds, an internationally accepted green bond standard.
+MMSD's 2020D Bonds will pay for the remaining called portion of the Series 2010L Bonds.
+This original financing involves a variety of capital projects from 2010-2014, part of the 2010-2020 Capital Improvement Plan, ranging from water reclamation facilities to conveyance and storage system upgrades, and green infrastructure to reduce flooding and stormwater runoff.
+The capital improvements will result in increased operational efficiency, reduced energy use, improved sanitation services, reduced flooding, and improved water quality in the greater Milwaukee, Wisconsin area.

 This Verifier's Report reflects Kestrel Verifiers' view of MMSD's projects and financing, allocation and oversight, and conformance of the bonds with the Climate Bonds Standard (V3.0), and the Water Infrastructure sector criteria.
-In our opinion, the Series 2020A Green Bonds to be issued by MMSD are completely aligned with the Climate Bonds Standard, and the Water Infrastructure criteria.
+In our opinion, the Series 2020D Green Bonds to be issued by MMSD are completely aligned with the Climate Bonds Standard and the Water Infrastructure criteria.